buildyourowninternet/buildyourowninternet.github.io/workshop.md

 This page contains some ideas for activities to help better understand how to build your own internet in a group / workshop setting.
 (Work in progress).
+Also see https://peoplesopen.net/pad/p/byoi .

 # Timeline